 ________________________________

-Home-based providers (this includes family child care and family, friend and neighbor care) have additional requirements.
+Registered family child care providers and approved homes (in-home and family, friend and neighbor providers) have additional requirements.
 These additional requirements for home-based providers are listed below.

-If you repeat the training modules for CCDBG-required training, you will not receive additional training hours or a new certificate.
-Staff transitioning from school year care to summer care or vice versa are not required to repeat CCDBG-required trainings.
+Staff transitioning from school year care to summer care or vice versa are not required to repeat CCDBG-required trainings, if they have already completed the trainings.

 Health, Safety, and Child Growth and Development/Mandated Reporting: Basic Requirements for Licensing